- Dogs can suffer from nasal congestion — Just as a stuffy nose is no fun for humans, it can be even more irritating for

 Allergens.
 If you notice your dog is sneezing, itching, and has watery eyes, along with a runny nose, your dog could have allergies.
-Typically, allergies are easy to treat with a natural remedy.
+Typically, allergic reactions are easy to treat with a natural remedy.
 But, it’s best to have your dog allergy tested by your vet for the best course of treatment.
 Ask your veterinarian if your pup could benefit from a supplement to soothe seasonal allergies like Premium Care’s Aller-Immune Chews.

 Genetics.
 Nasal congestion sometimes comes down to your dog’s genetics.
 Certain dog breeds are more susceptible than others to nasal congestion due to their face shape.
-For instance, flat-faced dogs like boxers, American bulldogs, and pugs may have difficulty breathing because of their airway shape.
+For instance, flat-faced dogs like boxers, American bulldogs, and pugs may have difficulty breathing because of their narrowed airways.
 In some cases, your vet may recommend surgery to improve your dog’s breathing.

 Foreign bodies.
-The problem is small objects or parasites like grass awns or botfly can enter your dog’s nasal cavity and create a blocked nose.
+The problem is small objects or parasites like grass awns or botflies can enter your dog’s nasal passages and create a blocked nose.
 Obstruction can lead to nosebleeds and sneezing.
 It’s important to remove the foreign object, if possible, with tweezers or a pair of pliers.
 If you’re unable to see the object or remove it, take your dog to the vet.

 Canine distemper.
 Distemper is a serious, contagious, and potentially life-threatening virus that can impact your dog’s nervous system.
 It’s contracted via direct contact with wild animals, surfaces, and airborne particles.
 And, one symptom is a stuffy nose.
 The best route for this viral infection is preventative care, so make sure to vaccinate your puppies.